 Each student will be required to complete NCLEX practice questions daily/weekly and submit the identified number of questions per week as assigned.
-The student must have the assigned number of NCLEX practice questions by the end of the semester or the student will receive the corresponding grade and/or a grade of "Incomplete" until the requirement is met as outlined in the course syllabus.
+The student must have the assigned number of NCLEX practice questions by the end of the semester or the student will receive the corresponding grade of zero.